-- Review of first-year requirements - Residency Requirement (three-terms of residence) - Writing Requirement: Writing 5, or its two-term equivalent Writing 2-3, followed by a First-Year Seminar.
-The Humanities 1-2 sequence, if both completed, can fulfill the First-Year Writing Requirement in place of Writing 5 and a First-Year Seminar.
+- Review of first-year requirements - Residency Requirement (three-terms of residence) - Writing Requirement: Writing 5, or its two-term equivalent Writing 2-3, followed by a First-year Seminar.
+The Humanities 1-2 sequence can fulfill the First-year Writing Requirement in place of Writing 5 and a First-year Seminar.
 See General Academic Requirements for Graduation, p.
-15. - Review and explain Distributive Requirements.
+16. - Review and explain Distributive Requirements.
 See Distributive and World Culture Requirements, p.
-17-18. - Discussion of Language Requirement, options and plans.
+18-19. - Discussion of the Language Requirement, options and plans.
 See The Language Requirement p.
-19-21. - A student must have completed the Language Requirement by the end of the seventh term. - Ask your advisee what his or her plans are for fulfilling the Language Requirement.
-It is a good idea that the student: - 1. know which language they want to study to complete the requirement. - 2. know how many terms they will need to complete the requirement. - 3. know whether they want to incorporate off-campus-study into their D-Plan.
+20-23. - A student must have completed the Language Requirement by the end of the seventh term. - Ask your advisee what his or her plans are for fulfilling the Language Requirement. - It is a good idea that the student: - 1. know which language they want to study to complete the requirement. - 2. know how many terms they will need to complete the requirement. - 3. know whether they want to incorporate off-campus-study in their D-Plan.

-The Language Requirement need not be started in a student's first term at Dartmouth.
+The Language Requirement does not need to be started in a student's first term at Dartmouth.
 However, it is a good idea that the courses be taken consecutively, and should be coordinated with potential plans for an LSA or LSA+, which is often done in the sophomore year.